JieDiscovery/Compilers/README.md

 ## Copyright declaration

-Basic structure of code in this repo is provided by the teachers' team of course [DAT151](http://www.cse.chalmers.se/edu/year/2019/course/DAT151/) at Chalmers, there will be an identifier in each file to present their copyrights.
+Basic structure of code in this repo is provided by the teaching group of course [DAT151](http://www.cse.chalmers.se/edu/year/2019/course/DAT151/) at Chalmers, there will be an identifier in each file to present their copyrights.